Saleslogix/argos-sample/README.md

 4\.
 If you are deploying using AA 8.0+ then all you need to do now is within AA right click on CustomModules in the SLXMobile portal and choose Add Custom Module.
 Then browse to the `module-info.json` file and hit okay.
 AA will handle building, minifying, editing the index files and enabling you to select/deselect modules as needed.
 Make sure to save and re-deploy after any changes.

 5\.
-If you are not using AA 8.0+ to deploy then please continue.
+If you need an offline app manifest, or if you are not using AA 8.0+ to deploy then please continue.

 #### Requirements
 *	Windows